 The fledgling airlines predominately used converted World War One bombers such as the Handley Page 0/400 and Vickers Vimy Commercial.
 Pilots flew in open cockpits and had to endure the extremes of weather that Mother Nature would throw at them.
 For passengers the journey was little better.
 Although the passenger cabins were enclosed, they were cold and noisy, being constructed of wood and canvas featuring no heating or sound insulation.

-(Further information on the development of Air Traffic Control can be found on the dedicated page).
+(Further information on the development of Air Traffic Control can be found on the dedicated webpage).